timthedev07/my-website/posts/my-opinions-on-some-programming-languages.md

 # My Opinions on Some Programming Languages

 There's tons of programming languages out there for different purposes, I used to search what are the best languages to learn everyday when I first started out.
 Ones like Rust, Python, JavaScript, Ruby, Golang, and Java appear the most.
 But then after trying some of the languages out I realized they are just not my type, or in other words, they are not suitable for my purposes.
 On the other hand, I quite liked some other ones and I decided to just stick to them.
-In this blog, I'm going to be walking through some of my experiences learning and using different languages.
+In this blog, I'm going to be walking through some of my experiences learning and using different programming languages.

 ![](https://raw.githubusercontent.com/timthedev07/my-website/staging/assets/programming-languages.jpg)

 For example, I took a web development course(which brought me into the software industry first, so thank you) in Python with Django.
-To be honest, I think python is a nice language for beginners like I was, because you don't need to worry about memory management, types(mostly), pointers, and other things since Python does that for you underneath the hood.
+To be honest, I think python is a nice language for beginners, because you don't need to worry about memory management, types(mostly), pointers, and other things since Python does that for you underneath the hood.
 At first I was pretty happy having this "freedom", but then after the codebase scales, it's just a nightmare to refactor and clean up the code.

 ![](https://raw.githubusercontent.com/timthedev07/my-website/staging/assets/django.jpg)